CarperAI/cheese/README.md

 ```
 rabbitmq-server
 ```
+Note that because of how rabbitmq works, it is possible several items may remain in the queue after your application using CHEESE has terminated.
+If the server is not shut down and restarted, then subsequent uses of CHEESE may end up drawing from items that were placed in the queue in a previous run.

 As an example, the following script runs an image selection task, where two images from LAION-art dataset are presented and the labeller is asked to choose one.
 ```
 python -m examples.image_selection